Diana Maddock, Baroness Maddock

-Diana Margaret Pearson Maddock, Baroness Maddock, Baroness Beith (' Derbyshire; 19 May 1945 – 26 June 2020) was a British Liberal Democrat politician.
-She was elected as Member of Parliament (MP) for Christchurch in a 1993 by-election but lost the seat at the subsequent 1997 general election to Conservative Christopher Chope.
-She re-entered Parliament as a life peer as Baroness Maddock, of Christchurch in the County of Dorset, in 1997 where she remained until her death.
+Diana Margaret Pearson Maddock, Baroness Maddock, Baroness Beith (' Derbyshire; 19 May 1945 – 26 June 2020) was a British politician who served as Member of Parliament (MP) for Christchurch from 1993 to 1997.
+A member of the Liberal Democrats, she re-entered Parliament as a life peer as Baroness Maddock, of Christchurch in the County of Dorset, in 1997 where she remained until her death.

 As of 2024, she and fellow Liberal Democrats, Dame Annette Brooke and Vikki Slade, and Labour's Jessica Toale, are the only women to date who represented parliamentary constituencies in Dorset.

 Early life and early career

 Diana Margaret Derbyshire was born in Croydon on 19 May 1945, to Margaret (Evans) and Reginald Derbyshire.
 She spent her early years in Croydon and Wantage, but after her parents divorced, she was raised by her mother in Lymington, in Hampshire.
 She was educated at Brockenhurst Grammar School, Shenstone Training College, and Portsmouth Polytechnic (now the University of Portsmouth) and was a teacher of English as a foreign language.
 She married Bob Maddock in 1966.
 The couple lived in Sweden for a time, and she credited her time living there as an influence on her political beliefs and went on to serve as President of the Anglo-Swedish Society from 1999 until her death.
 They returned to England in 1972, and had two daughters.